 And some open star clusters, all captured on the night of 5th July 2017 when the Moon was three-quarters full :

 The arrival of the Sky-Watcher PDS 150mm f/5 telescope is in many respects a step up from the Vixen and it will be the workhorse for outreach purposes for some time to come.
-However, it does suffer from one drawback in that to date the smallest focal ratio that has been successfully obtained using a focal reducer is f/4 as against the f/3.4 for the Vixen.
-This means a smaller field of view which is a pity because a wide field of view is generally better for public viewing.
-Only test images have been obtained so far but actual results will be posted below as soon as they materialise.
+Because of the small increase in size of the primary mirror this new 'scope delivers a correspondingly smaller field of view which is a pity because a wide field of view is generally better for public viewing.
+However, this slight drawback is more than compensated by the shorter exposure times needed.
+For example, compare the 2 minute exposure stack of the Helix Nebula below with the equivalent stack of 3 minute exposures delivered by the Vixen as shown above.